AdnanNuruddin/mysqlrepl/README.md

   ```
   # Must be unique integer from 1-2^32
   server-id        = 1
-  # Row format required for ZongJi
+  # Row format required for MysqlRepl
   binlog_format    = row
   # Directory must exist.
 This path works for Linux.
 Other OS may require
   #   different path.